Copy of the Covenants

 The committee member reports the results of their inspection at the subsequent meeting of the ARC.
 If confirmed, a letter is sent to the residence, pointing out that the change or activity is a covenant violation and requesting appropriate correction.
 In many cases, this results in resolution of the problem.

 If the problem persists, the Notice of Violation process is initiated.
 The committee member inspects the property prior to each meeting.
-After each confirmed inspection, a letter, for a minimum of three letters, are sent, each of which outlines the violation and invites the resident to discuss the situation at an ARC meeting.
+After each confirmed inspection, a letter, for a minimum of two letters, are sent, each of which outlines the violation and invites the resident to discuss the situation at an ARC meeting.
 The letter(s) also outline the ARC policy relative to violations.
 In the vast majority of cases, the issue is resolved during the course of these letters.

 At any time during this process, the resident is welcome to come to a meeting of the Architectural Review Committee to discuss the situation.

-The Third Notice letter indicates that the committee will vote at the upcoming meeting (day, time, and location are given) relative to filing a Notice of Covenant Violation with the Douglas County Clerk and Recorder relative to the issue.
+The Second Notice letter indicates that the committee will vote at the upcoming meeting (day, time, and location are given) relative to filing a Notice of Covenant Violation with the Douglas County Clerk and Recorder relative to the issue.
 The resident is invited to attend the meeting.
 The committee member inspects one final time and makes a recommendation at the meeting.
 If the committee acts to file the notice, the resident receives a letter which includes a copy of the notice and outlines steps needed to resolve the violation so that the ARC is able to file a Notice of Compliance to cancel the previously filed Notice of Violation.

 It is always the hope of the ARC that problems can be resolved with minimal action for enforcement.